mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 PSI Cost: 1

 Interrogate
-The psion can ‘communicate’ psychically with a machine, determining its physical state of repair, properties, age, programming and so forth.
+The psion can 'communicate' psychically with a machine, determining its physical state of repair, properties, age, programming and so forth.
 The psion effectively reads the psychometric aura that